-Dental Implant Services can be the ideal solution to restoring you to full dental health.
+Dental implant services can be the ideal solution to restoring you to full dental health.
 While our goal at Lovett Dental is to help you keep your teeth healthy for life, tooth loss can occur through accident, decay, and other causes.

 Missing teeth can cause jawbone shrinkage and gum recession.
-Likewise, surrounding teeth can weaken on either side, causing risk to adjacent teeth, including plaque buildup and tooth decay.
+Likewise, surrounding teeth can weaken on either side, causing risks to adjacent teeth, including plaque buildup and tooth decay.
 Also, problems with chewing can result in associated nutritional complications.
 When you don’t chew your food completely, you can develop digestive problems.

 Dental Implants for Stronger Smiles

 Your tooth replacement options include bridges, dentures, and dental implant services.
 Of the three, dental implant services are your best choice.
 Here’s why:

 A dental bridge covers the gap between missing teeth.
 The dentist files down the surface of the supporting teeth and places a porcelain cap to “bridge” the space.
 Dental bridges can fail when the filed-down supporting teeth succumb to bone loss and decay.